mibrs/mibrs.github.io/_posts/22-12-08-How-to-Design-a-Robot.md

 ## How to Design a Robot?
 Revision 2

 ### Process
-When starting on a new design, it is always good to start with something proven to work and then try it out.
+When starting on a new design, it is always good to start with something proven to work with and then improve further.
+That is the purpose of the Hero Robot.

 But how do you proceed beyond that basic design?

-Here are some questions and tasks that lead you to improve your robot further.
+#### Here are some questions and tasks that lead you to improve your robot further.

-1. Identify the tasks your robot has to fulfill
+0. Review what the basic robot can do and what are its weaknesses.

-  - What does the robot has to do, breakdown of the various tasks?
+1. Identify the tasks your robot should fulfill - Planning -
-  - How does the robot interact with the field objects?
+  - What does the robot have to do, breakdown of the various tasks?
-  - Break the tasks down into further subunits if required.
+  - How does the robot interact with the field objects (dispensers, disks)?
-  - Describe what you are looking for (requirements) in written words and/or sketches.
+  - Note the requirements in writing and/or sketches.
-  - How good does your present design fulfill these requirements (feature, reliability, time)?
+  - What mechanisms do you need?
+Are there several options for the same job?
+Get inspirations elsewhere.
+Note your ideas in writing and/or sketches.
-2. Make a priorized list on how to improve your robot, choose independent units whenever possible?
-For each unit if possible, identify several options.
+  - Where do you see problems with the designs (feature, reliability, time)?

-3. Do some planning on how to implement your best choices for improvement, how can you quickly built a prototype?
+2. Make a priorized list on how to improve your robot; the improvement in your scoring should help you priorize your changes.
+Also take into account how long you will need to build and test your prototype, the quicker the better - Priorize your work -

-4. Build your prototype / mock-up for that particular feature and test whether your requiremente are fulfilled.
+3. Build your prototype / mock-up for that particular feature and test whether your requiremente are fulfilled.
 If not, do further work.

-5. Think about how to integrate your module into the robot.
+4. Don't foget to think about how to integrate your module into the robot.
 Modify/downscale/upscale if necessary.

-6. Repeat 2. to 5. for all features you require
+5. When you have tested your module, add the it to your core robot (the chassis with the wheels or whatever you havw already built before.

-7. Add the modules to your core robot (the chassis with the wheels or whatever you havw already built before.
+Always talk with your teammembers and others, this will help you to get a better solution, and faster!

 Below are some links to videos that look at aspects for a robot that can do the VEX IQ Slapshot challenge.
-Based on the title, ask yourself some questions you are looking answers for and only then start to watch the videos.
+Based on the title, ask yourself some questions on what you want to learn and only then start to watch the videos.
 Make notes and then work on the questions above.
-You can also do your own research with a search engine, search terms like "VEX IQ Slapshot" should give you good results, then focus on videos by clicking on the respective tab.
+Also do your own research with a search engine, search terms like "VEX IQ Slapshot" should give you good results, then focus on videos by clicking on the respective tab.

 ### Videos

 Here you find links to some videos I found interesting.
 In some cases I already added a short summary on what you can see.

-#### What you can do in 1 minute
+#### What you can do in 1 minute, an example

 ![Empty the Yellow Dispenser](/assets/221208-Slapshot-Yellow-Dispenser.png)